Novozybkov

-Novozybkov (Новозы́бков; Навазыбкаў) is a historical town in Bryansk Oblast, Russia.
-Population: The city has a branch of the Bryansk State University.
+Novozybkov (Новозы́бков; Навазыбкаў) is a historical town in Bryansk Oblast, Russia with a population, in 2021, of 38,680.

+The city is home to a branch of the Bryansk State University.

 History

 It was founded in 1701 and was granted town status in 1809.

 Novozybkov was a major hemp supplier in the 18th and 19th centuries, particularly for the production of ropes for the Imperial Russian Navy.
 Following the Crimean War, the demand for hemp fell, and cultivation stopped altogether at the beginning of the 20th century.

-The world's first ground effect vehicle designer Rostislav Alexeyev was born in the town.

 During World War II, Novozybkov was occupied by the German Army from 16 August 1941 to 25 September 1943.
+The Jewish population of Novozybkov, about 10% of the total population, were reported to have been rounded up and executed in Karkhovskiy Forest.

 On April 26, 1986, Novozybkovsky District and the neighbouring Krasnogorsky District were contaminated with radioactive fallout from the Chernobyl disaster.
-Today, these two areas remain the most contaminated in the Russian Federation as to the total contaminated area and the intensity of contamination (curies per km²).
+Today, these two areas remain the most contaminated in the Russian Federation as to the total contaminated area and the intensity of contamination (curies per km2).
 The area not suitable for human habitation (more than 40 Ci/km2) starts at 1 km west of Novozybkov city limits.